Andreas Zuber: Formula Renault

 The following season, Zuber competed in both the Formula Renault 2.0 Germany and Eurocup Formula Renault 2.0 championships for Motopark Academy.
 He finished sixth in the German series standings.
 In the Eurocup, he took 54th place in the championship, with a best finish of seventeenth at the A1-Ring.

-For 2002, the Austrian driver remained in the German championship with Motopark Academy.
+For 2002, Zuber remained in the German championship with Motopark Academy.
 He finished second behind Dutch driver Ferdinand Kool in final standings.
 Also he was a guest driver at the Oschersleben round of the Eurocup.

 Formula Three

 Zuber moved on to new-for-2003 Formula 3 Euro Series with Team Rosberg.
 He finished in 24th place in the standings with two points scored for seventh place in the first race at Le Mans.

-He continued in the F3 Euroseries in 2004 with Team Rosberg, finishing 21st without scoring a point, with a ninth place at Brno being his best result.
+Zuber continued in the F3 Euroseries in 2004 with Team Rosberg, finishing 21st without scoring a point, with a ninth place at Brno being his best result.